OmniFysics: Towards Physical Intelligence Evolution via Omni-Modal Signal Processing and Network Optimization: Related Work

 \subsection{Physics AI and Benchmarks}

 Recent research targets intuitive physics reasoning in open environments.
 PhysAgent~\cite{chow2025physbench} augments visual models with physical memory, yet suffers from high inference latency.
 With the emergence of the world model, Sora~\cite{openai2024sora} and V-JePA~\cite{assran2025vjepa} attempt to simulate the dynamic evolution of the physical world through video generation or latent space prediction.
 However, despite achieving breakthroughs in generating photorealistic visual appearances, these models face severe challenges regarding physical faithfulness.
 Most existing works do not actually incorporate intuitive physics constraints or physical laws.
-Fundamentally, they learn pixel-level statistical co-occurrences rather than the causal laws governing the physical world.
+They learn pixel-level statistics rather than the physical laws governing the world.

 To comprehensively quantify the boundaries of physical cognition in multimodal models, multi-dimensional benchmarks from basic perception to advanced scientific reasoning have been constructed.
 Early works~\cite{riochet2018intphys, yi2019clevrer} focused on qualitative intuitive-causal physical perception.
 Recent efforts have shifted towards advanced scientific reasoning and quantitative analysis.
 QuantiPhy~\cite{puyin2025quantiphy} and ABench-Physics~\cite{zhang2025abench} introduced quantitative physical prediction evaluations.
 PhysUniBench~\cite{wang2025physunibench}, PHYBench~\cite{qiu2025phybench}, PhysReason~\cite{zhang2025physreason}, and SeePhys~\cite{xiang2025seephys} have introduced physics problems from various educational stages, revealing bottlenecks in handling complex physical laws.
 Compared to the narrow evaluation scope of PhysToolBench~\cite{zhang2025phystoolbench}, PhysBench~\cite{chow2025physbench} has broadened the domain scope but remains insufficient in evaluation depth.
 The monotony of its tasks and questions allows models to easily memorize solutions for specific categories of problems.
+In summary, existing evaluation systems still face significant limitations due to the lack of a unified cross-modal mechanism, leaving them unable to comprehensively assess physical property prediction, logical reasoning, and consistency understanding capabilities.